billthefarmer/mididriver/README.md

 Google have fixed the 64 bit reverb bug:
 [#15](https://github.com/billthefarmer/mididriver/issues/15) -
 [Fix math functions for 64-bit](https://github.com/android/platform_external_sonivox/commit/d216e303f65f5e36ffba92d342a8c61f753c98d7).
-The driver now works correctly on most 64 bit devices.
+The driver should now work correctly on all 64 bit devices.

-Devices running 4.2.2 (API 17) and below don't appear to be able to load a second native library unless it's built in.
-Devices running 7.0 (API 24) and above don't allow the use of unsupported built in native libraries.
-Devices running 64 bit 5.01 or 5.1.1 may have a broken 64 bit version of the sonivox native library and may use the broken built in version rather then the fixed version in the driver.

-## App
-The [MidiTest](https://github.com/billthefarmer/miditest) app is now in a separate repository.
+The sonivox library is now built as a static library and linked with the midi library.
+This should resolve problems with various android versions.

 ## Use
 Add the driver to your build.gradle with